-- Test, test, test We have to constantly test one method of sales or marketing against a new one so that we find out which works best.
+Test, test, test - We have to constantly test one method of sales or marketing against a new one so that we find out which works best.
 This is how you optimize your sales and marketing experience.
-Most of the time it costs me less than \$2,000 to conduct a test.
-If you don't test and know your numbers, you'll only waste a bunch of time and money. - Create a unique client or customer experience Once again we have to differentiate or die.
+Most of the time it cost me less than \$1,000 to conduct a test.
+If you don't test and know your numbers, you'll only waste a bunch of time and money.
+Create a unique client or customer experience - Once again we have to differentiate or die.
 We are in the experience economy today.
 How is the customer or client's experience with you different than your competition?
 How can you be outrageous as Bill Glazer challenges us to do?
-For example, unlike any other HR program I know of, during the recession we brought on experts to help find the fun, creativity, humor, and opportunity in their people. - Pain pills sell for more than vitamins Remember, people react to avoid the negative much more than to gain the positive.
+For example, unlike any other HR program I know of, during the recession we brought on experts to help companies find the fun , creativity , humor , and opportunity in their people.
+Pain pills sell for more than vitamins - Remember, people react to avoid the negative much more than to gain the positive.
 One reason why most people aren't gamblers.
-Focus on the pain of lost opportunity in your marketing materials first and then the potential for gain afterwards. - Use social media To begin with, every company today must have a quality presence on Facebook, LinkedIn, YouTube, and Twitter.
+Focus on the pain of lost opportunity in your marketing materials first and then the potential for gain afterwards.
+Use social media - To begin with, you must have a quality presence on Facebook, LinkedIn, YouTube, and Twitter.
 The other social media sites are optional.
-Make sure you do everything possible to educate your clients on the social media outlets.
-Of course you can add information articles, stories about client success, as well as how-to materials.
-More and more of us are moving toward short 5-minute videos to help educate prospects and clients.
-I posted dozens of them on YouTube.
+You can add information articles, stories about client success, and how-to materials, including 5-minute videos to help educate prospects and clients.
 It's not hard to do.
 All you have to do is get out your iPhone or other device, shoot the five-minute video and post it to YouTube.
-Don't think you need professional production value; content matters most. - Build a referral program I remember going to a Jay Abraham workshop years ago when he asked the well-paying audience, "How many you have a referral program that works"?
+Don't think you need professional production value; content matters most.
+Build a referral program - I remember going to a Jay Abraham workshop years ago when he asked the well-paying audience, "How many of you have a referral program that works"?
 Amazingly, only a few them raised their hands, to which Abraham replied, "All of you spend thousands of dollars to come here year after year looking for the latest and greatest.
 And yet I told you one of the three most important things you can do was to have referral system that works."
 Before you try to employ any other marketing process, begin by creating a robust referral system for your company.
-We finally got mine together... so guilty as charged! - Develop strategic alliances We had roughly 3,000 companies using our HR program; ninety percent of them had through third-party partners, which include insurance agencies, PEOs, HR consultants and others.
-Instead of selling one license at a time, I sold anywhere from 10 to 500 licenses at a time.
+After Jay's lecture, I finally got mine together so guilty as charged!
+Develop strategic alliances - I had more than 3,000 companies using the HR That Works program; ninety percent of them had through third-party partners, which include insurance agencies, PEOs, HR consultants and others.
+Instead of selling one license at a time, I sold anywhere from 10 to 100 licenses at a time.
 Ask how you can create a strategic alliance that works as a win-win for you, the partner, and their client.